Hoodoo (spirituality): Artifacts

 In 1998, in a historic house in Annapolis, Maryland called the Brice House, archaeologists unearthed Hoodoo artifacts inside the house that linked to the Kongo people.
 These artifacts are the continued practice of the Kongo's minkisi and nkisi culture in the United States brought over by enslaved Africans.
 For example, archeologists found artifacts used by enslaved African Americans to control spirits by housing spirits inside caches or nkisi bundles.
 These spirits inside objects were placed in secret locations to protect an area or bring harm to enslavers.
 "In their physical manifestations, minkisi (nkisi) are sacred objects that embody spiritual beings and generally take the form of a container such as a gourd, pot, bag, or snail shell.
 Medicines that provide the minkisi with power, such as chalk, nuts, plants, soil, stones, and charcoal, are placed in the container."
 Nkisi bundles were found on other plantations in Virginia and Maryland.
 For example, nkisi bundles were found for healing or misfortune.
 Archeologists found objects believed by the enslaved African American population in Virginia and Maryland to have spiritual power, such as coins, crystals, roots, fingernail clippings, crab claws, beads, iron, bones, and other items assembled inside a bundle to conjure a specific result for either protection or healing.
 These items were hidden inside enslaved people's dwellings.
 These practices were concealed from enslavers.

 In Darrow, Louisiana, at the Ashland-Belle Helene Plantation, historians and archeologists unearthed Kongo and Central African practices inside slave cabins.
 Enslaved Africans in Louisiana conjured the spirits of Kongo ancestors and water spirits using seashells.
 Other charms in several slave cabins included silver coins, beads, polished stones, and bones made into necklaces or carried in pockets for protection.
 These artifacts provide examples of African rituals at Ashland Plantation.
-Enlavers tried to stop African practices, but enslaved African Americans disguised their rituals by using American materials, applying African interpretations to them, and hiding the charms in their pockets or making them into necklaces to conceal these practices from their enslavers.
+Enslavers tried to stop African practices, but enslaved African Americans disguised their rituals by using American materials, applying African interpretations to them, and hiding the charms in their pockets or making them into necklaces to conceal these practices from their enslavers.